firoball/WDL2CS/readme.md

 # WDL2CS

-WDL to C# transpiler for Acknex3
+WDL to C# transpiler for Acknex3 Engine

 ## What is this?